Realme 8 review: Unbeatable for currently 170 euros

 The Realme 8 is an all-round successful smartphone for less than 200 euros, which does not allow itself any major weaknesses for this price.
 Especially the display and the battery life are at an extremely high level and there is also a decent performance, a solid loudspeaker and great software with a number of personalizations.
 The cameras are nothing special, but that's completely normal in this price range and the cameras of the Realme 8 are definitely sufficient for one or the other photo.

-For currently 170 euros, I can recommend the smartphone across the board, since there is hardly any other smartphone in this price range with such a good overall package.
-However, if you want to and are able to spend a little more, you should definitely get the Poco X3 NFC and X3 Pro take a closer look.
-Although these cannot keep up with the display, they score with better cameras and in the case of the X3 Pro even with a stronger one Proprocessor.
+For the current price of 170 euros, I can recommend the smartphone across the board, as there is hardly any other smartphone in this price range with such a good overall package.
+However, if you want to spend a little more and can, you should definitely take a closer look at the Poco X3 NFC and X3 Pro.
+Although they can't keep up with the display, they score points with better cameras and, in the case of the X3 Pro, a more powerful processor.

 We would like to thank Realme Germany for providing the Realme 8!